 Diabetes affects many organs and one of them is the eyes.
 It affects mainly the back lining of the eye called the retina.
 It can also result in early cataract development and glaucoma.
-This is important to understand, if the retina gets affected by the disease, person will have problems in his/ her vision.
+This is important to understand, if the retina gets affected by the disease, person will have problems in his/her vision.
 Also, here the loss of vision is irreversible.
 So, you must encourage all the target population to get their regular eye examination as well as control their high blood pressure and diabetes through various means like lifestyle modification and/or medicines.
-The diabetic individuals will be referred to the MO at the nearest AB-HWCs in both rural and urban areas or to Ophthalmic Assistant (OA) at Vision Centres for timely detection of diabetic eye diseases, if any (CHO/MO heading the nearest AB-HWCs will make the referral).
-MO/OA will facilitate consultation of diabetic patients with Eye specialist/Eye doctor at an early stage, as required.
+The diabetic individuals will be referred to the MO at the AB-HWC-PHC or to Ophthalmic Assistant (OA) at Vision Centres for timely detection of diabetic related eye diseases, if any (referral in consultation with MO).
+MO/OA will facilitate consultation of diabetic patients with eye specialist at an early stage for timely detection of diabetic eye diseases (Diabetic Retinopathy), if any, as required.